What is A Hybrid Work Model? A Simple Explanation for Hybrid Leaders

 Work can be accomplished from the main office (i.e., your organization’s primary on-site location), from flexible locations (such as shared workspaces or co-working spaces), from satellite offices (which are organization-owned offices that are usually smaller in size than the main office), from home, or from anywhere in the world.

 There are no hard lines between these locations, but if you think about it, being entirely on-site means working at the main office, and being entirely remote means working from anywhere.
-Hybrid work sits somewhere in the middle, overlapping with multiple locations and including a combination of work conducted on-site and work conducted remotely.
+And hybrid work sits somewhere in the middle, overlapping with multiple locations and including a combination of work conducted on-site and work conducted remotely.

 In other words, we should also look at the spectrum of when work gets done.